-In October 2015, the Company entered into a clinical trial collaboration agreement with Genentech to evaluate the safety, tolerability and preliminary efficacy of ciforadenant combined with Genentech's investigational cancer immunotherapy, Tecentriq (atezolizumab), a fully humanized monoclonal antibody targeting protein programmed cell death ligand 1("PD-(L)1"), in a variety of solid tumors in a Phase 1/1b clinical trial.
-Pursuant to this agreement, the Company will be responsible for the conduct and cost of the relevant studies, under the supervision of a joint development committee made up of representatives of the Company and representatives of Genentech.
+In October 2015, the Company entered into a clinical trial collaboration agreement with Genentech to evaluate the safety, tolerability and preliminary efficacy of ciforadenant combined with Genentech's investigational cancer immunotherapy, Tecentriq, a fully humanized monoclonal antibody targeting PD-L1, in a variety of solid tumors in our Phase 1/1b clinical trial.
+Pursuant to this agreement, the Company will be responsible for the conduct and cost of the relevant studies, under the supervision of a joint development committee made up of the Company's representatives and representatives of Genentech.
 Genentech will supply Tecentriq.
+At this time, no further patients are being enrolled in this trial.
 As part of the agreement, the Company granted Genentech certain rights of first negotiation to participate in future clinical trials that the Company may conduct evaluating the administration of ciforadenant in combination with an anti-PD-1 or anti-PD-L1 antibody.
-If the Company and Genentech do not reach agreement on the terms of any such participation by Genentech within a specified time period, the Company retains the right to collaborate with third parties in such activities.
-The Company also granted Genentech certain rights of first negotiation should it decide to license development and commercialization rights to ciforadenant.
-Should the Company and Genentech not reach agreement on the terms of such a license within a specified time period, it retains the right to enter into a license with another third party.
+If both parties do not reach agreement on the terms of any such participation by Genentech within a specified time period, the Company retains the right to collaborate with third parties in such activities.
+The Company also granted Genentech certain rights of first negotiation should the Company decide to license development and commercialization rights to ciforadenant.
+Should both parties not reach agreement on the terms of such a license within a specified time of period, the Company retains the right to enter into a license with another third party.
+This agreement will expire after a set period of time following the provision by the Company of the final clinical study report to Genentech, which has not yet been finalized.